replace a disk in a running ZFS zpool

 The following assumptions are being made with this:

-disk was faulty and already replaced ada1
+- The ada0disk was faulty and already replaced

-are the same size and have the same layout
+- Both ada0andada1are the same size and have the same layout

 Replace the disk itself

-- First up we restore the disk layout from
+- First up we restore the disk layout from ada1ontoada0and verify:

 # gpart backup ada1 | gpart restore -F ada0